cockroachdb/docs/secure-a-cluster.md

 This command restarts your first node with its existing data, but securely.
 The command is the same as before with the following additions:

-- The `--ca-cert`, `--cert`, and `--key` flags to point to the CA certificate and the node certificate and key created in step 2.
+- The `--certs-dir` directory points to the directory holding certificates and keys.
+It can be left out if you are using the default directory `${HOME}/.cockroach-certs`.
-- When certs are used, the Admin UI defaults to listening on all interfaces.
+- The Admin UI defaults to listening on all interfaces.
 The `--http-host` flag is therefore used to restrict Admin UI access to the specified interface, in this case, `localhost`.

 ## Step 3.
 Restart additional nodes